1047 Comments

 The Imaginary Hobgoblin's avatar

 Ho Ho's and Ding Dongs.
 I thought you were talking about Democrats for a second there.
-Boy, you take a little time off and the senses get dull.
-As a side note - and this is no joke - at the grocery store I noticed a pancake syrup that was brazenly touted as "Butter Rich."
+Boy, take a little time off and the senses get dull.
+As a side note - and this is no joke - at the grocery store I noticed a pancake syrup brazenly touted as "Butter Rich."
 Just below it in small letters a disclaimer read: "Contains no butter."

 Nowadays, even the terms "organic," grass fed," "pasture-raised," "raised-by-pastors," "cage free," "free range," "rage against the machine," "orange yolks," "cave dwelling," "hand picked," "real chocolate," "cheese product," etc...are totally ambiguous....so named to fake you out.
 What the hell is soy milk?
 Who's milking almonds and oats?
 Who even knew it was possible?
 Seems like nimble, exacting, painstaking work for teeny weeny circus people.